russellgordon/ics3u-s1-2023-24/src/site/notes/Concepts/Abstraction Using Lists.md

 This does not look good, because `GalleryItemView` is not designed to be used in a `List`.

-Although our work is not finish, it will be easier to see remaining edits if you commit your work now, with this message:
+Although our work is not finished, it will be easier to see remaining edits if you commit your work now, with this message:

 ```
 Using the new gallery item view inside a scrolling list, temporarily.